truenas/middleware/docs/userguide/index.rst

 reliability.
 When a failure is anticipated by S.M.A.R.T., the drive should be replaced.
 Most modern ATA, IDE and SCSI-3 hard drives support S.M.A.R.T.--refer to your drive's documentation if you are unsure.

-Figure 6.4a shows the configuration screen that appears when you click System → S.M.A.R.T.
-Tests → Add S.M.A.R.T.
-Test.
-The tests that you create will be listed under View S.M.A.R.T.
-Tests.
-After creating your tests, check the configuration in Services → S.M.A.R.T., then click the slider to ON for the
-S.M.A.R.T. service in Services → Control Services.
+Figure 6.4a shows the configuration screen that appears when you click :menuselection:`System --> S.M.A.R.T.
+Tests --> Add S.M.A.R.T.
+Test`.
+The tests that you create will be listed under "View S.M.A.R.T.
+Tests".
+After creating your tests, check the configuration in :menuselection:`Services --> S.M.A.R.T.`, then click the slider to "ON" for the S.M.A.R.T. service in :menuselection:`Services --> Control Services`.
 The S.M.A.R.T. service will not start if you have not created any volumes.

 .. note:: to prevent problems, do not enable the S.M.A.R.T. service if your disks are controlled by a RAID controller as it is the job of the controller to monitor S.M.A.R.T. and mark drives as Predictive Failure when they trip.